Music at

 A man in a black shirt and glasses standing inside a church with stained glass windows in the background.

 The Director of Music at St Cyprian’s is Julian Collings, who has held the role since 2012.
 He oversees the church’s musical life in worship and concerts, working closely with the clergy and choir to maintain its strong choral tradition.
-Julian is also active as a conductor, organist, and pianist and is manages the Chamber Music Series and visiting concert programme.
+He also serves as Artistic Director of the St Cyprian’s Chamber Music Series.

-St Cyprian’s hosts a wide-ranging programme of free classical concerts as part of its Chamber Series.
+St Cyprian’s hosts a wide-ranging programme of free concerts as part of the St Cyprian’s Chamber Music Series.
 Concerts take place monthly on Sunday evenings at 6 pm and are open to all.

 The programme includes chamber music, solo recitals, orchestral concerts, choral music, and jazz, performed by outstanding musicians in a beautiful setting.